A fisherman casts a net in Manipur’s Loktak lake. Photo: Nitin Sethi

 - Till date, the Manipur government’s plans for Loktak lake are either at odds with or have skipped over the legal protections the water-body enjoys.

-To push for construction, tourism and inland waterway projects worth more than Rs 2,000 crore in and around Loktak – one of India’s largest natural freshwater lakes – the Manipur government under Chief Minister N. Biren Singh breached the Environment (Protection) Act 1986 and misled the Manipur high court, litigation records show.
+New Delhi: To push for construction, tourism and inland waterway projects worth more than Rs 2,000 crore in and around Loktak – one of India’s largest natural freshwater lakes – the Manipur government under Chief Minister N. Biren Singh breached the Environment (Protection) Act 1986 and misled the Manipur high court, litigation records show.

 The push for these projects, which experts say will damage the fragile ecosystem of the lake and threaten the livelihoods of more than three lakh people, mostly of indigenous communities, comes at a time when the northeastern state goes to polls on February 28 and March 5.